-The School is on a trajectory to achieve accreditation in the coming years from the Council on Education for Public Health (CEPH), the premier accreditation for schools of public health.
-The generalist M.P.H. program has approval from the Texas Higher Education Coordinating Board (THECB) and is pending approval by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-Doctoral programs in public health and epidemiology will admit students in the following years.
-Opportunities to offer dual degree programs within UT Health San Antonio (e.g., M.D./M.P.H) and across both UT Health San Antonio and UTSA (e.g., M.P.H./M.B.A.) will further expand academic offerings in the School.
+UTSPHSA is on a trajectory to achieve accreditation by 2027 from the Council on Education for Public Health (CEPH), the premier accreditation for schools of public health.
+The School plans to establish and obtain the Texas Higher Education Coordinating Board (THECB) approval and Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) accreditation in 2023 to permit the admission of students for the Master's in Public Health (MPH) degree in the fall of 2024.
+Doctoral programs in public health and epidemiology will admit students the following year.
+As well, opportunities to offer dual degree programs within UT Health San Antonio (e.g., M.D./M.P.H) and across both UT Health San Antonio and UTSA (e.g., M.P.H./M.B.A.) will expand academic offerings in the School.
 The graduate educational and administrative functions of the School will be supported by a combination of student tuition and fees, and general revenues appropriated by the Texas Legislature and philanthropy.
 In addition, the School will be supported by funding from both UT Health San Antonio and UTSA during the start-up years.
 It is expected that research activities will be fully supported by external grants and contracts.
 Additional sources of initial investment and endowments will be pursued for sustainability and growth.